The Role of Data Completeness in Assuring Overall Data Quality

 Most machine learning and AI models require data to be encoded and fed in very specific formats.
 Very few data pipeline tools offer specific functions to shape and organize your data specifically for data science analytics.
 Without specific formulas for data science encoding, shaping data for AI and ML can be very tedious and time-consuming

 A Datameer customer is the largest multinational pharmaceutical firm in Asia and has high volume, complex, and diverse datasets that feed their data science projects and operational models.
 The data science projects require wide and deep datasets that have enriched and encoded columns specific to the model.

-Prior to using Spectrum, the data was blended, enriched, and encoded by coding within their data science notebooks – a time-consuming and error-prone process with limited reuse and operationalization.
-With Spectrum, the firm is able to organize, enrich, and encode the data within their data pipelines in a fraction of the time without coding using the rich set of Spectrum functions.
+Prior to using Datameer, the data was blended, enriched, and encoded by coding within their data science notebooks – a time-consuming and error-prone process with limited reuse and operationalization.
+With Datameer, the firm is able to organize, enrich, and encode the data within their data pipelines in a fraction of the time without coding using the rich set of Datameer functions.

 These a just a few examples of how Datameer customers are able to maximize data completeness, make datasets more useful to their analytics community, and drive highly effective decision making.
 One key to the success of customers such as Citibank, Royal Bank of Canada, British Telecom, Bank of Montreal, Aetna, Optum, Morningstar, Vivint, and more is having a collaborative data transformation tool.